All Episodes

 I don't need to use names.

-I'm just curious if anybody has information.
+I just am curious if anybody has information.

-To Linda Howe at area code 215-491-9842.
+To Lynda Howe at Area Code 215-491-9842.

 Again, my fax is 215-491-9842.

-If you will also fax me at 215-491-9842 or write me at the post office box 300 in Jamison,
+If you will also fax me at 215-491-9842 or write me at the post office box, 300 in Jameson, Pennsylvania, 1-8929, and I will send you information about how to order those books.

-And for the rest of my documentaries and my other book, An Alien Harvest, there's also a credit card number 800-864-7991.
+And for the rest of my documentaries and my other book, An Alien Harvest, there's also a credit card number, 800-864-7991.

-into extinction and I will be doing a story about that in upcoming Dreamland.
+And I will be doing a story about that in upcoming Dreamland.

-We'll look for it.
+Well, look for it.

 Linda, thank you very much.